misteroak/gpio_for_kids/README.md

 I'm not getting into the details of how to connect your breadboard to the PI's GPIO and how to setup the organ itself.
 Please follow the image above.

-### Setup
+### On your Raspberry Pi
+1. Set up your Raspberry Pi, SSH and node.js.
+Following [this guide](https://www.w3schools.com/nodejs/nodejs_raspberrypi.asp) if you're not sure how.

+### On your dev laptop
-1. Clone this git reposotry
-1. You will see three top-level directories:
+1. Clone this git repository.
+You will see the following top-level directories:

     __.vscode__: The important file here is *tasks.json*, which I used for setting up the remote development environment.
 See more below !!!
 ADD LINK !!!

     __server__: This is the code for the server.

     __webapp__: This is the code for the client.

-* *webapp* folder contains the front end.
-Need to run locally using 'npm start'.
-Before that, need to
+1. Install packages for the client:

+    ```
+    cd webapp
+    npm i
+    ```

+1. Assuming you are developing on a laptop (i.e., not directly on a Raspberry Pi), you don't really need to install the packages for the server.
+However, uou do need to get the server code on the pi.
+I recommend doing that as part of the remote dev environment I cover below [ADD LINK].
+But you can also copy the code there manually using SSH.

+    In any event, the first time you get the server code on the PI, you'll need to install the pacakges:

+    ```
+    cd server-synced
+    npm i
+    ```

+    Notice that I was using "server-synced" as the folder for the code synced from my dev laptop.
+Again, see more under "setting up a remote dev environment" [XXX link]

 # Remote Development Environment
-- tasks.json
-- note: running "npm i <package>" locally, then syncing, then running again manually on server
-- SSH - config
+To get my remote development environment I mostly followed this [post](https://stackoverflow.com/questions/53320958/vscode-python-remote-interpreter/54789809#54789809) on Stack Exchange.

+See my version under */.vscode/tasks.json*.

+Note that I was using SSH using public key authenticate.
+Follow [this guide](https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md) on how to setup.

+My PI's hostname was "pi_eth".